BadrAmassmir/BadrAmassmir/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 &nbsp; I’m currently learning Flutter Application Development
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and problem solving skills.
-- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
+- 🎓 &nbsp; Studying Data Science and Data Engineer.
 - 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .
 - ✍️ &nbsp; Watching movie and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.